mousebird-consulting-inc/WhirlyGlobe/tutorial/android/screen-markers.md

 A basic feature found in almost every mapping toolkit is the marker.
 Screen markers are 2D markers that follow a location on the globe or map.
 As the user moves, they move, but they don’t get any bigger or smaller.

-In our last tutorial, we the border of Russia as a GeoJSON feature on the map.
+In our last tutorial, we added the border of Russia as a GeoJSON feature on the map.
 Now we are going to add the [top five most populous cities in Russia](https://en.wikipedia.org/wiki/List_of_cities_and_towns_in_Russia_by_population).

 ### Import Icon as Image Asset